 Inspired by the The Kitchn's Leek and Mushroom risotto

 Serves 6 to 8

 : As you'll see in the comments below, when I originally posted this recipe, I forgot to include the chilacayote.
-The amount here is an estimate — I do recall it was around one cup grated.
+The amount here is an estimate -- I do recall it was around one cup grated.
 Since this is intended to be a comforting dish, you don't necessarily need an exact measurement anyway.